Games: Schoeman sprints away from Brownlees, Duffy wins first gold

 “I have been doing a lot of running training so I knew that was going to be my strongest leg so I just ramped it up there.
 I really wanted it, so I’m super happy with the result.”

-Reporting by Greg Stutchbury; Editing by Sudipto Ganguly
+Reporting by Greg Stutchbury; Editing by Sudipto Ganguly/Peter Rutherford